How to Use Awario for Reddit Lead Generation

 This is especially true for Reddit, where the in-built search engine was a running joke until very recently.

-But, the proper use of social listening tools counters that, allowing you some time to work on other tasks.
+But, the proper use of social listening tools counters all the hardships of identifying leads, allowing you some time to work on other tasks.

 In essence, this module will search for posts where users ask for advice on products/services that match your product description, or voice their dissatisfaction with competitors you put in.